Eight Organizational Challenges For UX Professionals

 Instead of finding out what customers really need, a product team goes off in a room where a lot of smart people start developing use cases, wireframes, and visual designs in a conference room.
 Months go by, the organization releases the final product, and it bombs.
 No one uses it, a lot of money has gotten wasted, and the product team gets fired.

 Whose fault is it?
 It’s the organization’s fault.

 No matter what your process is, your organization’s goal should be to have a clear understanding of your customers.
 This means customer visits or remote user interviews using Skype video and screen sharing or simple phone calls.
 If you fit the profile of the target audience, you can design for yourself, but beware of doing this if you don’t belong to the audience for a product.

 There is no excuse for this organizational failing; no one should design a product in a vacuum.
 The assertion that “we shouldn’t show customers the product because competitors might see it” is stupid.
-If you’re creating a new product for which the barrier of entry is so low that a customer could steal the idea, maybe you shouldn’t be in that market.
+If you’re creating a new product like design a wedding gown for which the barrier of entry is so low that a customer could steal the idea, maybe you shouldn’t be in that market.